 Finally, install your access panel or sheet rock to cover the opening you created for access.

-Step 11: Cleaning Techniques & Inserting the Eyeballs
+Step 11: Clean the Tub & Insert the Eyeballs

 Take a paper towel and wipe away excess caulk from the tub and around the wall fittings.
 Discard towel.